 In addition to its inherent beauty, these attributes of gold as an element made it work well in terms of monetary use.

 Various players come together to set the price of gold today.
 These include:

 Based on supply and demand in gold futures derivative markets, figures are determined and averages established for the fixed price and spot price of gold.
-COMEX, or CME (United States), and the London Bullion Market Association, or LMBA (United Kingdom), operate the major derivative markets.
+COMEX, or CME (United States), and the London bullion market trade group (United Kingdom), operate the major derivative markets.

 Commodities like gold, crude oil, corn, silver, etc. have futures contracts on various exchanges worldwide.
 Futures contracts offer price speculators, end users and commodity producers a method to:

 The futures price is based on price discovery contracts for the future delivery of a particular commodity, such as gold.

 The spot, or intrinsic, price of gold is the amount one troy ounce of gold costs, which the market determines.
 The forward month's futures contract that has the most volume determines gold's spot price.